73 great paddle trails

 - Hastings Point

-Hastings Point is a beauty spot on the lip of the Coral Sea which is home to the heavenly waters of Cudgera Creek and Christies Creek.
+Hastings Point is a beauty spot on the lip of the Coral Sea.
+It is home to the heavenly waters of Cudgera Creek and Christies Creek.
 These estuaries are wonderfully non-threatening venues for beginners and fantastic places for experienced paddlers to relax and go with the flow.

 The passage of time turns countless traditions and events into hidden secrets but the inquiring and imaginative mind can still find historical whispers in the landscape and there are several of those in and around the waterways of Pottsville.